Will Winter's Class

 I was born in Peru, and my first language was Spanish.

-because I am a registered nurse so it switched the way we do things on a daily basis.
+COVID changed my job because I am a registered nurse so it switched the way we do things on a daily basis.
 My dad basically was giving me encouragement [during the pandemic].
 He knew I was in a stressful situation especially with the work that I do.
 Going into work was stressful and thinking I am going to come out with COVID every time I go to work.
 Then I would think I have to isolate from my family--for my children and wife.

 Cheryl Hayes